tanhaow/tanhaow/README.md

 🎓 I'm currently pursuing a CS master's degree at the University of Pennsylvania. 👩🏻‍💻

-🎨 I have an interdisciplinary background in art history and computer science.
+🎨 I have an interdisciplinary background in media art and computer science.
 I'm on my journey to become a creative developer who can engage art and technology. ✨

 ⚙️ I love brainstorming and developing cool apps that apply the latest technologies to solve practical problems in daily life.
 It brings me great satisfaction! 💕